What is abuse?

 If you think someone is in immediate danger dial 999.

-If it is not an emergency you can contact the police by dialling 101
+If it is not an emergency you can use the following contact details:

 If you look after someone and are concerned about them, or yourself, you can contact Carers FIRST: